Irshika/Hello-world/README.md

 # Application Framework- 1
 Basic concepts in java script programming

-1. curly brackets to create JSON like JavaScript object and add properties and functions to the object.
+1. Use curly brackets to create JSON like JavaScript object and add properties and functions to the object.

 2. Understand the ‘this’ keyword in JavaScript.

-3. Declare a global variable named vehicleName in the window objec Declare a method named printVehicleNameto print out the vehicle name Declare an object named Vehicle(using object literal notation) which have a variable called vehicleNameand declare a function named        getVehicleNameand assign it with theprintVehicleName
+   Declare a global variable named vehicleName in the window objec Declare a method named printVehicleNameto print out the vehicle name Declare an object named Vehicle(using object literal notation) which have a variable called vehicleNameand declare a function named        getVehicleNameand assign it with theprintVehicleName
    Execute the printVehicleName function and the getVehicleName functions to see the results